rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us027/Readme.md

-# US008 - List the vehicles needing check-up
+# US027 - List all green spaces managed by the GSM

 [Requirements Engineering](01.requirements-engineering/Readme.md)